 The output of the extrusion process is a semi-fabricated and surface finished extrusion product, ready for additional fabrication or transportation to a component or final product manufacturer.
-Most North American extrusions are custom designs for specific end-use applications; they do not have standard dimensions as configuration and dimensions are specified by the consumer.
+Most North American extrusions are custom designs for specific end-use applications; they do not have standard dimensions except as specified by the consumer.